The Sorrows of Young Werther: Effect on Goethe

-Werther was one of Goethe's few works aligned with the aesthetic, social and philosophical ideals that pervaded the German proto-Romantic movement known as Sturm und Drang, before he and Friedrich von Schiller moved into Weimar Classicism.
+Werther was one of Goethe's few works akin in style and mood to the German proto-Romantic movement known as Sturm und Drang, a movement he renounced after he and Friedrich von Schiller moved into Weimar Classicism.
 The novel was published anonymously, and Goethe distanced himself from it in his later years, regretting the fame it had brought him and the consequent attention to his own youthful love of Charlotte Buff, then already engaged to Johann Christian Kestner.
-Although he wrote Werther at the age of 24, it was all for which some of his visitors in his old age knew him.
+Although he wrote Werther at the age of 24, it remained the only work of his with which many of his visitors were familiar, even in his old age.
 Goethe had changed his views of literature radically by then, even denouncing the Romantic movement as "everything that is sick."